radioation/Godot_Rocks/Platform/NOTES.md

 **IMP** SEAMS MATTER.
 IF your collision shapes don't exaclty match, your player may catch on an edge  **TURN ON THE GID SNAP TOOL** (looks like a little horseshoe magnet)

+**IMP** ONE WAY TILES (so you can jump up through them )
+  * when you mkae your collison shape, expand the `Polygon` below it and check the `One Way` checkbox.
+Default behavior lets you fall through